-At Facing History’s inaugural Teaching for Equity and Justice summits this summer, we had the opportunity to hear from Dr. Scott Seider and Dr. Daren Graves—two developmental psychologists committed to deepening communities’ capacities to educate and care for Black and brown youth.
+At Facing History’s inaugural Teaching for Equity and Justice summit in 2020, we had the opportunity to hear from Dr. Scott Seider and Dr. Daren Graves—two developmental psychologists committed to deepening communities’ capacities to educate and care for Black and brown youth.
 Co-authors of Schooling for Critical Consciousness: Engaging Black and Latinx Youth in Analyzing, Navigating, and Challenging Racial Injustice, Seider and Graves shared a wealth of insights from their research on the importance of cultivating critical consciousness in the classroom and how to get started.
 Below are some excerpts from their presentation:

 DG: We are building on the definition of critical consciousness that was laid out by Paulo Freire in his famous book, Pedagogy of the Oppressed… For those who may not know, he was a Brazilian educational philosopher who worked with poor, rural Brazilians to help in a schooling process that was focused on helping disempowered, if not oppressed, folks use schooling as a means to become...change agents over their own condition and transform their own communities...
 And so in this highly politicized way of thinking about schooling and education, Freire defines critical consciousness as the ability to recognize oppressive social forces shaping society and to take action against them… In this famous quotation that people know from Freire, “we read the word to read the world.”
 In other words... we gain functional literacy as a means to gain transformative literacy...